Military Spouses & Benefits

 Military Spouses and Education Benefits

-to receive up to $4,000 in financial assistance for a no-cost
+to $4,000 in financial assistance for a no-cost education.

 The (MyCAA) program provides assistance for military spouses who are pursuing degree programs, licenses or credentials leading to portable career field employment.
 Contact MilitaryOneSource 1-800-342-9647 for education counseling and alternative education funding sources.